LAST UPDATED: March 20, 2021

 - Replace your old washer with a new one after replacing oil.
 This simple maintenance tip will save the threads in your oil pan since it will take less torque to tighten the drain plug.

 Q: Can I use car oil instead of motorcycle oil?

-A: No. The oil used for motor engines is on a completely different wavelength from the oil used for motorcycles.
-Trying to use it for your motorbike can cause irreparable damage.
+No. The oil used for motor engines is on a completely different wavelength from the oil used for motorcycles.
+Using it for your motorbike can cause irreparable damage.

-Q: I have an oil change coming up, what oil should I use?
+Q: I have an oil change coming up.
+What type of oil should I use?